Biden elevates energetic critic of Big Tech as top regulator - WTMJ

 Lawmakers of both parties champion stronger oversight of the tech industry, arguing that its massive market power is out of control, crushing smaller competitors and endangering consumers’ privacy.
 They say the companies hide behind a legal shield to allow false information to flourish on their social media networks or to entrench bias.

 Last fall the Trump Justice Department, joined by states, filed a ground-breaking antitrust lawsuit against Google, accusing the search giant of abusing its market dominance to stifle competition.
-That was followed in December by another big antitrust suit, brought by the FTC and an array of states.
+That was followed in December by another big antitrust suit against Facebook, brought by the FTC and an array of states.

 Amazon and Apple are under scrutiny by antitrust enforcers at the Justice Department, now in Biden’s purview, and the independent, bipartisan FTC.
 Twitter has joined Facebook and Google in facing frequent run-ins with lawmakers over its policies for moderating content on its platform.